lmame/Sample-Library-Public/README.md

 * Displaying a picture stored in a record instance attachment field (better version),
 * Leveraging third party digital signature to allow users to sign using a mouse / fingers and generate a base 64 picture based on the signature (https://github.com/szimek/signature_pad, https://github.com/legalthings/angular-signature),
 * A pie chart leveraging the supplied libraries nvd3 and d3,
-* Getting user informations and broadcast them as output parameters,
+* Getting user information and broadcast them as output parameters,
+* Use the webcam directive (https://github.com/jonashartmann/webcam-directive) to grab a picture from the webcam and save it in a record instance using a process "Create Attachment" service,

 Javascript Actions: